jarvy/jarvy/README.md

 - Need to write some unit tests, should use nose?
 - Add Wolfram alpha as endpoint
-- Integrate Travis CI for testing and deployment
 - Add wikipedia as knowledge base.
 Maybe simple english?
-- Cosine similarity. gensim might be a good idea.
+- Use cosine similarity. gensim might be a good idea.
 - How about shallow parsing?
 - A hook to production server for the web binding?
 - How to score multiple sources, and rank them?